 The luxurious gardens cover two and a half acres and are a prominent feature of the complex.

-Walking around these beautiful atmospheric spaces, the natural form from the soft purple cascading bougainvillea to the spiky cacti, peacock and lime green ferns you know you’re in a designer’s garden.
+Walking around these beautiful atmospheric spaces, the natural form from the soft purple cascading bougainvillaea to the spiky cacti, peacock and lime green ferns you know you’re in a designer’s garden.

 Create your own Moroccan Designer feel to your inside and outside spaces with juxtaposing shapes and exciting sunny colours that compliment your green areas.
 Like Yves Saint Laurent, why not bring the exotic, North African textures and warmth into your home and garden by using tadelakt and create a space that reflects the light and atmosphere of stylish Marrakesh.